The NHS Youth Forum and Advisory Network

 The group also gives you the chance to work with others in a team, stand up for things that are important to you, speak publicly, and build confidence in yourself.

-Regardless of background and lived experience, we are welcoming any young person between 16-24 years old, who wants to make change.
+Regardless of background and lived experience, this role is for any young person between 16-24 years old, who wants to make change.

 The NHS Youth Forum offers young people like you a voice about the health services you need.